OpenEvalProject/evals/manuscripts/elife-06774/v1/manuscript.md

 ## Abstract

-10.7554/eLife.06774.001 Tarantula toxins that bind to voltage-sensing domains of voltage-activated ion channels are thought to partition into the membrane and bind to the channel within the bilayer.
+Tarantula toxins that bind to voltage-sensing domains of voltage-activated ion channels are thought to partition into the membrane and bind to the channel within the bilayer.
 While no structures of a voltage-sensor toxin bound to a channel have been solved, a structural homolog, psalmotoxin (PcTx1), was recently crystalized in complex with the extracellular domain of an acid sensing ion channel (ASIC).
 In the present study we use spectroscopic, biophysical and computational approaches to compare membrane interaction properties and channel binding surfaces of PcTx1 with the voltage-sensor toxin guangxitoxin (GxTx-1E).
 Our results show that both types of tarantula toxins interact with membranes, but that voltage-sensor toxins partition deeper into the bilayer.
 In addition, our results suggest that tarantula toxins have evolved a similar concave surface for clamping onto α-helices that is effective in aqueous or lipidic physical environments.
-DOI: http://dx.doi.org/10.7554/eLife.06774.001

 ## Introduction

 Protein toxins from the venom of poisonous organisms target a wide variety of ion channel proteins, and they have been powerful tools for studying the physiology and molecular mechanisms of these crucial signaling proteins.
 For example, scorpion toxins that physically block the pore of K+ channels (MacKinnon and Miller, 1988) were initially used to identify pore-forming regions of the channel (MacKinnon and Miller, 1989), and to determine the stoichiometry of subunits (MacKinnon, 1991), inactivation gates (MacKinnon et al., 1993), as well as accessory subunits (Morin and Kobertz, 2008).
 Protein toxins can also interact with ion channels and allosterically modify the process by which the channel opens in response to the stimulus that activates the channel.
 For example, both tarantula and scorpion toxins can bind to voltage-sensing domains in voltage-activated ion channels and either retard or facilitate activation in response to changes in voltage (Rogers et al., 1996; Swartz and MacKinnon, 1997a, 1997b; Cestèle et al., 1998; Milescu et al., 2013).
 This second class of toxins have been valuable tools to explore the mechanism of voltage sensing (Phillips et al., 2005; Alabi et al., 2007; Campos et al., 2007, 2008) and the roles of individual voltage sensors in the mechanisms of activation and inactivation (Campos et al., 2007; Bosmans et al., 2008; Campos et al., 2008).
 Tarantula toxins have also been discovered that activate transient receptor potential (TRP) channels (Bohlen et al., 2010), and both tarantula toxin and snake toxins have been identified that activate acid-sensing ion channels (ASIC) (Chen et al., 2006; Salinas et al., 2006; Bohlen et al., 2011).
 For both the TRPV1 channel and ASICs, these toxins were used to stabilize specific conformations for structure determination by cryo-electron microscopy and X-ray diffraction (Baconguis and Gouaux, 2012; Dawson et al., 2012; Baconguis et al., 2014).

-Tarantula toxins such as hanatoxin and GxTx-1E are thought to target voltage-activated potassium (Kv) channels by partitioning into the lipid membrane and binding to their voltage-sensing domains to modify how the channel opens in response to changes in membrane voltage (
+Tarantula toxins such as hanatoxin and GxTx-1E are thought to target voltage-activated potassium (Kv) channels by partitioning into the lipid membrane and binding to their voltage-sensing domains to modify how the channel opens in response to changes in membrane voltage (Swartz and MacKinnon, 1997a, 1997b; Li-Smerin and Swartz, 2000, 2001; Lee and MacKinnon, 2004; Wang et al., 2004; Phillips et al., 2005; Alabi et al., 2007; Milescu et al., 2007, 2009, 2013; Schmidt and MacKinnon, 2008; Bosmans et al., 2011a; Tilley et al., 2014) (Figure 1A, right).
+The strong interaction of these tarantula toxins with lipid membranes is mediated by a prominent amphipathic surface on the toxins (Figure 1F) (Takahashi et al., 2000; Lee et al., 2004, 2010), which facilitates their entry into the membrane (Lee and MacKinnon, 2004; Milescu et al., 2007, 2009; Jung et al., 2010; Mihailescu et al., 2014).
+Although many aspects of this inhibitory mechanism have been well-studied (Swartz and MacKinnon, 1997a, 1997b; Li-Smerin and Swartz, 1998, 2000; Lee et al., 2003; Wang et al., 2004; Phillips et al., 2005; Alabi et al., 2007; Milescu et al., 2007, 2009; Bosmans et al., 2011a; Milescu et al., 2013; Mihailescu et al., 2014; Tilley et al., 2014), no structures of complexes between tarantula toxins and Kv channels have been solved, limiting our understanding of how tarantula toxins dock onto voltage sensors and influence their conformational dynamics.
+However, a structurally related tarantula toxin named PcTx1 was recently crystalized in complex with ASIC1a (Baconguis and Gouaux, 2012; Dawson et al., 2012) (Figure 1A, left), revealing that the toxin clamps onto the thumb helix-5 (Figure 1G) and inserts an Arginine finger into the subunit interface to interact with residues involved in proton activation of the channel.
+PcTx1 modulates the gating properties of ASIC1 channels by enhancing the apparent affinity of these channels for protons, thereby promoting open and desensitized states of the channel (Escoubas et al., 2000, 2003; Chen et al., 2005; Salinas et al., 2006; Baconguis and Gouaux, 2012; Dawson et al., 2012), an allosteric mechanism related to that employed by tarantula toxins targeting Kv channels.
+However, in contrast to the present model for tarantula toxins binding to Kv channels within the membrane (Figure 1A, right), the structures of PcTx1 bound to ASIC show that the toxin binds to the protein in aqueous solution far from the transmembrane domains of the channel (Figure 1A left).
+Interestingly, the overall fold of PcTx1 and voltage sensor toxins are quite similar (Figure 1H) and PcTx1 has significant amphipathic character (Figure 1D), similar to that seen in the structure of voltage-sensor toxins (Figure 1E).

 ![Figure 1.](https://cdn.elifesciences.org/articles/06774/elife-06774-fig1-v1.jpg)

 **Figure 1.:** (A) Crystal structure of PcTx1 bound to the ASIC1a channel (left, PDB 4FZ0) and of the Kv1.2-Kv2.1 paddle chimera channel (right, PDB 2R9R) viewed from within the membrane.
 Voltage-sensor paddles and pore domain of the Kv1.2-Kv2.1 paddle chimera was colored purple and gray, respectively.
 (B, C) NMR structures of PcTx1 (B, PDB 2KNI) and GxTx-1E (C, PDB 2WH9) oriented by superimposing the toxin backbones.
 NT denotes N terminus.
 (D, E) Surface profiles of PcTx1 (D) and GxTx-1E (E) colored using the Hessa-Heijne hydrophobicity scale in kcal mol−1 (Hessa et al., 2005).
 The orientation of PcTx1 is identical to those shown in B, G and H, whereas the structure of GxTx-1E was rotated 90° about the indicated axis to better illustrate its amphipathic character.
 (F) Sequence alignment of PcTx1 and GxTx-1E.
 Conserved residues are highlighted yellow.
 (G) Structure of PcTx1 bound to helix-5 of ASIC1a (PDB 4FZ0).
 (H) NMR Structures of PcTx1 and GxTx-1E superimposed based on their backbone folds.
-Side chains of conserved residues are shown as sticks.DOI: http://dx.doi.org/10.7554/eLife.06774.003
+Side chains of conserved residues are shown as sticks.

 The structural similarities of tarantula toxins targeting Kv and ASIC channels, when considered in the context of the unrelated structures of Kv and ASIC channels, as well as the distinct environments in which these toxins bind to their target ion channels, prompted us to undertake comparative studies of the membrane interaction properties and channel binding surfaces of the two classes of tarantula toxins.
 Does the amphipathic surface of PcTx1 enable the toxin to interact with membranes even though it binds to ASIC in solution?
 If so, how does the interaction of PcTx1 with membranes compare with that observed for toxins targeting voltage sensors?
 Do the two classes of structurally related toxins use distinct surfaces for binding to Kv channels within the membrane and to ASIC channels in solution?
 Our results demonstrate that both classes of tarantula toxins interact with membranes, but that PcTx1 interacts more superficially when compare to toxins targeting voltage sensors.
 In addition, our results suggest that PcTx1 and the voltage-sensor toxins use related surfaces for binding to helices within their target channels even though these events occur in very different physical environments.